Principal–agent problem: Negotiation

-The principal-agent problem arises in representative negotiations where the interests of the principal and the agent are misaligned.
+The principal-agent problem can arises in representative negotiations where the interests of the principal and the agent are misaligned.
 The principal cannot directly observe the agent's efforts during the course of the negotiation.
 In such circumstances, this may lead to the agent employing negotiation tactics which are unfavourable to the principal, but which benefit the agent.
-An example is the scenario where both the principal and the other negotiating party desire the swift resolution of a difficult and costly matter.
-Where the principal's respective agents are compensated on an hourly basis, the agent has an incentive to unnecessarily prolong the negotiation in order to increase their own monetary gain.
-However, the principal can observe the outcome of the finalised negotiation.
-Where the agent's effort is the sole factor in determining the success of a negotiation, the principal can rationally deduce what course of action the agent took.
-In reality, the outcome is often determined by several exogenous factors beyond the principal or agent's control.
 Depending upon how the agent's reward is determined, the principal may be able to effectively retain control over the agent.
 If the agent receives a fixed fee, the agent may nonetheless act in a manner that is inconsistent with the principal's interests.
 The agent may adopt this strategy if they believe the negotiation is a one-shot game.
 The agent may adopt a different strategy if they account for reputational consequences of acting against the principal's interests.
 Similarly, if the negotiation is a repeated game, and the principal is aware of the results of the first iteration, the agent may opt to employ a different strategy which more closely aligns with the interests of the principal in order to ensure the principal will continue to contract with the agent in the following iterations.
 If the agent's reward is dependent upon the outcome of the negotiation, then this may help align the differing interests.

-In practice, there is often more than one principal within the company with whom the negotiator has to agree the contract terms.
-Likewise, it is common to send several agents, i.e. several negotiators.